JacopoPan/a-minimalist-guide/Part2-Vector-Cluster-and-Slurm.md

 > A minimalist guide to  a few frameworks⁠—on Ubuntu and Vector computing⁠—for the person who was born yesterday
 >> Written by a novice for the novice

-# Part 2 - Port your `conda` and codebase to Vector's cluster
+# Part 2 - Port your `conda` Environment to Vector's Cluster

 Credentials (username and password) for the cluster and the [Wiki](https://support.vectorinstitute.ai/Computing) are issued by ops@vectorinstitute.ai